z0mbix/rolecule/README.md

   - name: ubuntu-22.04-amd64
     image: ubuntu-systemd:22.04
     arch: amd64
-  - name: ubuntu-22.04
+  - name: ubuntu-22.04-arm64
-    image: ubuntu-systemd:22.04-arm64
+    image: ubuntu-systemd:22.04
     arch: arm64
 ```

-If you don't specify the arch, it just uses the current host's architecture
+If you don't specify the arch, it will use the current host's architecture

 ## Verifiers